coala/coala/docs/Users/Tutorials/Git_Help.rst

 Squashing your commits
 -------------------------

-It's possible that you have more than one commits which you want them to be squashed into single commit.
+It's possible that you have more than one commit and you want them to be squashed into single commit.
 You can take your series of commits and squash them down into a single commit with the interactive rebasing tool.
 To squash your commits run the following command: